Ah, summer. We often think of it as vacation season.

 Vacation: noun.
 Arest,

 According to the ancient wisdom of Ayurveda, it is imperative to take a vacation from everything going on during the summer to prevent burn out.
-Here in Memphis, it is incredibly hot and incredibly humid.
-(It’s a bit like living in a jungle at times.)
+Here in Memphis, the summer can be incredibly hot and incredibly humid.
 These conditions lead to a flaming of the internal fire for people- underlying irritability, quick tempers, impatience, lack of empathy, and finally, a lack of desire to do much of anything.

 This calls for time to relax, play, cool off, take a break, and chill.
-I know, some of you are thinking “I don’t have time to chill!” or “I don’t have the resources to just take a week off of work!”
-So, let’s broaden your perspective about what a “vacation” might look like for you.
+I know, some thoughts like “I don’t have time to chill!” or “I don’t have the resources to just take a week off of work!” can be prompted.
+So, let’s broaden our perspective about what a “vacation” might look like.

-If a vacation is a suspension from work and responsibilities, let’s look at how we can take a vacation every day.
+If a vacation is a suspension from work and responsibilities, let’s look at how we can take a vacation in small ways throughout the week.
 Here are some simple ideas:

-- If you are unable to leave your desk, take a moment to stare out the window at the furthest point you can find and breathe.
-This will relax the eyes and take your mind a way from what you were focusing on.
+- If working on a computer, take a moment to stare out the window at the furthest point and to breathe.
+This helps to relax the eyes and briefly take our mind a way from whatever we had been focusing on.

-- Take a walk around the block, to the mailbox, or the garden and notice all of the colors you see along the way.
+- Take a walk around the block, to the mailbox, or the garden and notice all of the colors along the way.